Bradley's mother, Pam, was his principal at Broken Arrow High School in Broken Arrow, Oklahoma. It kept Archie close to his books, for sure.

 “I think my favorite thing about it is the friendships and the trips, the memories from hunting with other people,” Bradley said.
 “The late-night campfire stories, the things you see on TV that are actually real.
 We actually do that stuff.”
 (Justin Toscano-Cronkite News - April 19, 2017)

-- June 2011: The Diamondbacks chose Bradley as their first round pick, the 7th overall pick, out of Muskogee High School in Muskogee, Oklahoma.
+- June 2011: The Diamondbacks chose Bradley as their first round pick, 7th overall, out of Muskogee High School in Muskogee, Oklahoma.
 He signed for a bonus of $5 million.
 (Arizona had already taken Trevor Bauer with the third overall pick, also in the first round.)